blockterms/neoSmartContractMiddleWare/README.md

 ## Python interface to call smartcontracts

-Note: This is a work in progress.
+Note: This is a work in progress and the API is not stable enough.

-##setup
+##Setup

 Check out this project in the same folder as neo-python

-Wallet dependency in neo-python is not ideal to have a generic invokeContract API.

-The api I would like to achieve looks as follows.

-invokeContract(contracthash, account_public_key, account_privatekey, command, args)
+make sure you have python 3.6 environment

+set correct smartcontracthash, wallt_file_path and wallet_password

 #
 # References: